Basma23/learning-journal-1/class-04.md

 - Link for openning on a new browser window.
 - Link for starting up our email program and address a new email to someone.
 ## CSS Layout
-When we want to containing elements to group together sections of a page, we often use **<div>** elements.
+When we want to containing elements to group together sections of a page, we often use **div tag** elements.

 Browsers usually display pages in normal flow unless when we  specify relative, absolute, or fixed positioning.